GenericMadScientist/CHOpt/README.md

 ## Limitations

-This is version 0.2, so right now the program is quite limited.
-There is no support for squeezing or early whammy, the only supported instrument is five fret guitar, and only .chart files are accepted.
-The performance is currently quite poor (GH3 Flames takes 16 minutes on my computer, and the runtime blows up horribly for more complicated to path songs).
+This is version 0.3, so there are still some kinks and missing features.
+The only supported instrument is five fret guitar, only .chart files are accepted, and the drawn paths are sufficient to work out what the path is rather than providing all the details like how much to squeeze or not whammy.
+The performance is decent for typical songs (GH3 Flames and Soulless 4 take under 40 seconds on my machine), but the run time blows up horribly for more complicated to path songs (Soulless 5 takes my machine 8 minutes, RWBY solo medley 12 minutes).
 I aim to address all of these issues in subsequent versions.

 ## Dependencies